Netherfield, Nottinghamshire: History

 Covering an area, as today from the north end of Victoria Road just passing the crossings of the former Nottingham - Gedling - Daybrook line, the eastern end of Gedling up to Rectory Junction Viaduct covering an area, end to end of one and a half to two miles (3 km).

 During this time the population of Netherfield greatly increased from 60 in 1801 to 2,648 in 1891, with a further increase to 4,646 by 1901.
 Rows of terraced Victorian houses were built to accommodate them.
 These terraces are characteristic of Netherfield.

 After the closure of Colwick Depot the population did drop slightly due to unemployment and businesses closing, but began to increase during the early 1980s.
 Despite its small size, Netherfield still has its own Netherfield railway station.
 Carlton station is less than a mile away on the Nottingham - Lincoln line.
 The local schools are the Carlton Netherfield Junior and Infants schools.
 The nearest secondary school is the Carlton le Willows Academy.
 There is a large Morrisons store on Victoria Parkway near the A612 road.

 Netherfield was the target of Zeppelin bombing in 1916 during the First World War.
 On 25 September 1916, a zeppelin raid led by Kapitänleutnant Kraushaar dropped bombs in a line from Newark to the city centre.
 A single bomb was dropped on the corner of Cross Street and Dunstan Street obliterating six houses.
-The houses were never rebuilt and the site was used as a children's play park.
-In 2018 six new properties were built on the site and this is now known as Dunstan Court.
+The houses were not rebuilt and the site was used as a children's play park.
+In 2018 six new houses were built on the site and this is now known as Dunstan Court.